 From embracing new and unfamiliar technologies to balancing job responsibilities while caring for children, elders, or relatives, this new virtual world has impacted generations, genders, and ethnic groups in different – and often inequitable – ways.

 While organizations must take the initial step to continue to strengthen their diversity and build inclusive cultures, research has found that a leader's behavior has a direct link to an employee's experience of inclusion.

 Effective and inclusive leadership in a virtual workplace takes self-awareness, vulnerability, empathy, and often – agility.
 When these leadership skills and behaviors are applied effectively, inclusive teams routinely make better decisions and more quickly achieve better results.

-Here are three ways you can embrace accelerating change and lead your remote team with inclusivity.
+Here are three ways you can embrace accelerating change and lead your hybrid team with inclusivity.

 When you take on the role and responsibility of leading a team, you're charged with fostering a culture of collaboration, engagement, and growth while leveraging the differences of your employees.
 As individuals, we all have implicit biases – influenced by our environments, experiences, and those around us – that lead us to form unconscious judgments about others.

 Further, research shows that when we're stressed, we often default to mental shortcuts and gut instincts, rather than making deliberate and goal-oriented decisions.
 Thus, potentially perpetuating inequalities in the virtual workplace and reinforcing the phenomenon of homophily, or the tendency to seek out those similar to yourself.
 If left uncurbed, the effects of unconscious biases can be detrimental to remote teams, causing corrosion of relationships and impacting your capacity as a leader, compelling you to make choices outside of The U.S. Equal Employment Opportunity Commission (EEOC) mandates, company values, established best practices, or general ethics.